Ebube-Ugwu/FTLD/module_2/README.md

    implementation would be to iterate through the candidate array and add up the scores of each candidate, **OFF CHAIN!!** (by the client/frontend).

+  - Added feature to revert a voting transaction if the time duration is exceeded.

 ### Fixes Added